vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/Dell Provisioning/DomainJoinAutoLogoff.md

 ## Steps to Implement
 1. In the Workspace ONE console, create a new provisioning package by going to Devices > Lifecycle > Staging > Windows > New.
-2. On Configurations page, copy and paste the command specified below into the "First Logon Commands" section.
+2. On Configurations page, copy and paste the command specified below into the correction section.
+It's important you add them to either the "Additional Synchronous Command" section or the "First Logon Command" section
-3. Complete the wizard and ensure the command is formatted properly.
-If any of the special characters don't render properly, simply manually edit the XML file to correct.

 ## Commands
 ### Additional Synchronous Command